-You can find it at http://traffic.libsyn.com/trustysidekick/TSEp70Final.mp3, subscribe via your favorite podcast app, or listen to any of our episodes, here.
+Find it at http://traffic.libsyn.com/trustysidekick/Ep80Finall.mp3, via your favorite podcast app, or listen to any of our episodes on the podcast tab here.
 Please rate and review us!